 This can be avoided by using the HBA address rename setup service, which acts as a backup service in case of communication issues between the admin server and managed servers.
-This service, which must run on a server other than the admin server, can set up managed servers HBAs WWNs in the same way the admin server does.
+This service, which must run on a server other than the admin server, can set up the WWNs of managed server HBAs in the same way as the admin server does.